grafana/grafana/docs/sources/fundamentals/exemplars/index.md

 {{< figure src="/media/docs/grafana/exemplars/screenshot-exemplars.png" class="docs-image--no-shadow" max-width= "750px" caption="Screenshot showing the detail window of an exemplar" >}}

-Refer to [Viewing exemplar data]({{< relref "#view-exemplar-data" >}}) for instructions on how to drill down and view exemplar trace details from metrics and logs.
+Refer to [View exemplar data]({{< relref "#view-exemplar-data" >}}) for instructions on how to drill down and view exemplar trace details from metrics and logs.
 To know more about exemplars, refer to the blogpost [Intro to exemplars, which enable Grafana Tempo’s distributed tracing at massive scale](https://grafana.com/blog/2021/03/31/intro-to-exemplars-which-enable-grafana-tempos-distributed-tracing-at-massive-scale/).

 ## View exemplar data